superkabuki/threefive_is_scte35/README.md

 ___
 # [ Issues ]
 > I maintain threefive by myself, so mistakes are possible. if you find a bug, open an issue, and I will fix it.
-> I don't respond well to demands unless you're paying me, but If you're cool, I'll be cool.
+> I don't respond well to demands unless you're paying me, but if you're cool, I'll be cool.
 ___
 # [ Documentation ]
 #### Need to inject SCTE-35 into HLS?
 [X9k3.](https://github.com/superkabuki/x9k3)